-ADMISSION DATES
+ADMISSION DEADLINES

 Individuals interested in enrolling at Housatonic should apply for admission as early as possible.
 Students are admitted on a first-come, first-served basis.
+All students must be admitted before registering for classes.

 Students entering Allied Health programs are admitted only for the Fall semester but may enroll earlier for their prerequisite academic core courses under the General Studies program.